Grenoble Alpes University: Early history (1339–1800)

 The University of Grenoble was founded on 12 May 1339 by Humbert II of Viennois, the last independent ruler of Dauphiné, a state of the Holy Roman Empire.
 Its purpose was to teach civil and canon law, medicine, and the liberal arts.
 It was considered a leader in the Renaissance revival of the classics and development of liberal arts.

 Humbert's actions were inspired by his granduncle Robert, King of Naples, at whose royal court Humbert spent his youth.
 King Robert, known as the Wise, skillfully developed Naples from a small port into a lavish city and had a reputation of a cultured man and a generous patron of the arts, friends with such great minds as Petrarch, Boccaccio, and Giotto.

 Such rich experience contributed to Humbert's intention to create a university in his own state, and to do so he visited Pope Benedict XII to get a papal bull of approval.

 Humbert cared deeply about his students, offering generous aid, protection, and even providing a hundred of them with free housing.
-Humbert's financial losses during the Smyrniote crusades, Black Death, and Dauphiné's attachment to France greatly decreased the activity of the university leading to its closure, since a small mountainous town couldn't support its activity on its own.
+Humbert's financial losses during the Smyrniote crusades, Black Death, and Dauphiné's attachment to France greatly decreased the activity of the university leading to its closure, since a small mountainous town could not support its activity on its own.

 It was reopened again by Louis XI of France in 1475 in Valence under the name University of Valence, while the original university was restored in Grenoble in 1542 by Francis de Bourbon, Count of St. Pol.
 The two universities were finally reunited in 1565.
 At that point Grenoble was an important center of law practice in France, thus law practice was at the center of the university education.

 The French Revolution, with its focus on the end to inherited privilege, led to the suppression of most universities in France.
 To revolutionaries, universities embodied bastions of corporatism and established interests.
 Moreover, lands owned by the universities represented a source of wealth and therefore were confiscated, just as property possessed by the Church.